 Preschool education was provided for the first time with the opening of All Saints’ Preschool in 2001.

-All Saints’ School, in its short history, has developed a fine reputation for providing quality Catholic education for the children of Boonah and district.
+All Saints’ School, has developed a fine reputation for providing quality Catholic education for the children of Boonah and district.
 It is now well placed to continue the tradition (by working closely with the Parish and parents) and to prepare the students of All Saints’ for the challenges of the 21st Century.